-Each fox is slightly different, and you should try to keep their diet as close to the wild as possible.
+Each fox species is slightly different, and you should try to keep their diet as close to the wild as possible.
 For example, if you have a Kit Fox and because of your situation you can only feed dry and mixed fruits and veggies - plus some meal worms as treats - you should try to feed them a food that has Rabbit in it primarily.
 Blue Buffalo makes a variety of flavors that can help you match what they would normally eat in the wild as best as you can.

 Our other tabs show what each fox would eat in the wild, so depending on what species you get, you should try to match it as best you can what they would be eating.

 *Some of these foods on the chart canines can have should only be in moderation, such as grains, cheeses, and fruit.
 Peanut butter should also not have Xylitol, a sweetener used in some peanut butter products.